AxelDeSutter/Sitters/README.md

 # Sitters
-Sitters is a Django project Imade for school.
+Sitters is a Django project I made for school.